 There are, however, four “primary” species of trout that you’ll be able to go after when you stick your line in the waters of North Carolina.

-The southern Appalachian-speckled trout populations have decreased since the 1880s, though.
-A big part of that is because of the timber extraction that’s happened throughout the forests.
-Also, the Chestnut Light in the early 1900’s destroyed a lot of the food sources for these fish.
+The southern Appalachian speckled trout populations have decreased since then 1880s, though.
+A big part of that is because of the timber extraction that’s happened throughout the forests as well as the Chestnut Light in the early 1900s that destroyed a lot of the food sources for these fish.

 Rainbow trout are found throughout North Carolina, both native and stocked versions, without too much headache or hassle.